-This section shall not apply to multi-year contracts to lease or purchase facilities, vehicles or capital equipment.
+This section shall not apply to multi-year contracts to lease or purchase facilities, vehicles, or capital equipment.

 - 40. Entire Agreement.
-This Charter sets forth the entire agreement among the Petitioner, the Local Board, and the State Board with respect to the subject matter of this Charter.
-All prior contracts, representations, statements, negotiations, understandings, and undertakings between the Petitioner, the Local Board, and the State Board are superseded by this Charter.
-The petition submitted to the Local Board and the State Board serves only as the formal application for the Charter School and does not constitute a contract between the Local Board, the State Board and the Petitioner. - 41.
+With the exception of Appendix C which is a two-party agreement between the Petitioner and the Local Board, this Charter sets forth the entire agreement among the Petitioner, the Local Board, and the State Board with respect to the subject matter of this Charter.
+All prior contracts, representations, statements, negotiations, understandings, and undertakings among the Petitioner, the Local Board, and the State Board are superseded by this Charter.
+The petition submitted to the Local Board and the State Board serves only as the formal application for the Charter School and does not constitute a contract or any type of agreement among the Local Board, the State Board, and the Petitioner. - 41.
 Counterparts.
-The Parties agree that this Agreement may be executed in one or more counterparts which, when taken together, shall constitute one Agreement.
-All faxed or scanned and emailed counterpart signature copies of this Agreement shall be as effective and binding as original signatures.
+The Parties agree that this Charter may be executed in one or more counterparts which, when taken together, shall constitute one agreement.
+All faxed or scanned and emailed counterpart signature copies of this Charter shall be as effective and binding as original signatures.